nicotsou/nicotsou.com/content/blog/dom-issues/index.md

 That's why there is a need for UI libraries like React, Angular and Vue.js.
 These modern JS technologies provide solutions to write declarative code that looks and behaves like plain HTML, by managing DOM mutations in the background.

 For example, React utilizes plain `render()` functions that describe how the UI looks like, at any given _state_.
-When the state changes, the function will be revoked and its associated UI will be re-rendered.
+When the state changes, the function will be invoked again and its associated UI will be re-rendered.

 To automate this process, React keeps a clone of the DOM in memory.
 They call it **Virtual DOM**.
 It's way smaller than the actual DOM.